Accenture/openathon-2019-angular/lab-05/README.md

 ```

 * Copy and paste the following code in add-edit-event.component.html.
-As you can see we are using a form an the <a href="https://material.angular.io/components/form-field/overview">mat-form-field</a> form Angular Material.
+As you can see, we are using a form an the <a href="https://material.angular.io/components/form-field/overview">mat-form-field</a> form Angular Material.
 The form is linked to 'addEditForm', a variable of type FormGroup declared in the controller, that will share its properties with the form fields through the formControlName.
 Furthermore, we have the 'save' button that will submit the form.

 ```javascript
 <div class="container">